 “To promote choices and strategies that cultivate nonviolent communities.”

-“Many who live with violence day in and day out assume that it is an intrinsic part of the human condition.
+Take Ten’s founding quote, from Nelson Mandela, is “many who live with violence day in and day out assume that it is an intrinsic part of the human condition.
 But this is not so.
-Violence can be prevented.” -Nelson Mandela
+Violence can be prevented.”

-The goals of TAKE TEN are to reduce violence, prevent violence and to teach children positive alternatives to violence.
+The goals of TAKE TEN are to reduce violence, prevent violence and to teach children and adults positive alternatives to violence.
 Violence is defined as anything that causes harm, physical or emotional, to oneself or another living being, place or thing.
 The objective is to shift what is acceptable and expected behavior in society today, namely violence, to attitudes and behaviors that expect and teach nonviolence.
-In order to obtain these goals, TAKE TEN volunteers work with children to teach them skills to “Talk it Out, Walk it Out, and Wait it Out.”
-By providing children with these skills, children are better equipped to think before they act when faced with a conflict that may result in violence.
+In order to obtain these goals, TAKE TEN volunteers work with children and adults to teach them skills to “Talk it Out, Walk it Out, and Wait it Out.”
+By providing these skills, children and adults are better equipped to think before they act when faced with a conflict that may result in violence.

 “One of the myths to dispel is that conflict is always bad.
 Conflict is actually a natural, normal part of life …Conflict is not bad in and of itself, yet for many of us, especially young people, it has come to equal violence.
 This is an equation we have to break.”